The QBS Masters of Science in Epidemiology

-- Satisfactory completion of up to 9 approved graduate level elective course
+- Satisfactory completion of 7 units of approved graduate level elective course

 - Completion of mandatory first year ethics course required of all first year graduate students

 *4+1 Students must satisfy the degree requirements listed above but must complete 3 courses from the list during their Dartmouth undergrad training.
 GRE submission requirements are waived.

 For details of required coursework see: Curriculum